 Happy Father’s Day To My Dad, Carl

-Happy Father’s Day to all dads today.
+Happy Father’s Day to all dads this weekend.
 I also want to say a special Happy Father’s Day to my Dad, Carl “Bugs” Pitcher or as I call him “Pops.”

 He’s a quiet man with a dry and quick sense of humor.
 I’ve been told by those who know my Grandfather Glenn and my Dad, that I got my sense humor from both of them.

 I’ve always said, that if I could be half the parent he was, then I’ve done a good job.
 He’s a man of faith and a leader.

 Today, I enjoy the times that we get to golf together.
 We’ve taken cruises, golf and sporting trips together.
 In the picture above, it’s us at Yankee Stadium on the day that Derek Jeter got his 3,000 hit.

 He’s a man of integrity who I respect and appreciate.
 I talk to people all the time that worked with him when he was with Columbia Gas.
 They all have great things to say about him and ALWAYS share a funny story about something he said or did.